How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Then, turn on the vacuum and let it run for approximately three minutes.
-This should help remove any obstructions from your shower drain.
+Then, turn on the vacuum and let it run for about three minutes.
+This will help clear any blockages from the shower drain.

 Method | Supplies Needed | Steps |